 Active aero that reacts to grip loss before it happens

 I've had this idea for a while now, and it stems from back when I first read about a technology called flexfoil (https://www.flxsys.com/flexfoil).
 I liked this concept, and began thinking about ways to best utilise it on a car, ultimately coming to the idea of a wing that can completely morph its shape.
 One possible use-case was a "perfect" DRS system that would allow a wing to both align to local flow and reduce its camber to 0.
 I didn't pursue this option though, as this was both extremely complex, and having "perfect" DRS is probably not ideal for stability.
 The next series of ideas revolved around flexible diffusers that could respond in 3D shapes to different roll/pitch angles, ride heights, and slip angles.
-The problem then was the sheer amount of empirical and/or simulation data needed to predict the required shape for these several thousand potential scenarios.
-Eventually I abandoned the overly-complex wing and diffuser designs that would simply add too much volume and weight, but the ideas of ways to avoid relying on existing data for active aero kept coming.
-It didn't take long to arrive at a pretty obvious solution in live pressure readings.
+The problem then was the sheer amount of empirical and/or simulation data needed to predict the required shape for the endless combinations of scenarios.
+Eventually I abandoned the overly-complex wing and diffuser designs that would simply take up too much space and weight, but new ideas to avoid reliance on existing data kept coming.
+In the end I decided I wanted to try something with live pressure readings.

-Most active aero systems on existing cars rely on some combination of sensor readings for forces, moments, yaw rates, and suspension readings, and combine them with driver inputs to spit out the ideal total downforce and aero balance for that instant.
+Most active aero systems on existing cars rely on some combination of sensor outputs for forces, moments, yaw rates, and suspension travel, and combine them with driver inputs to spit out the ideal total downforce and aero balance for that instant.
 This method has a few limitations though.

 It relies on the car entering a state that requires a shift in aero characteristics before making the appropriate changes